Inca City of Machu Picchu: ecstasy or disappointment?

 I only tell what I saw and the emotions I felt.
 Neither right nor wrong but real and sincere.

-Peru Peru is not the first trip I’ve made and having first seen the Mayan cities (Palenque and Yaxchilan), the Aztec city of Teotihuacan and the Temples of Angkor, make me little wonder at Machu Picchu.
+Peru wasn’t my first trip, and because I’d already seen the Mayan cities (Palenque and Yaxchilan), the Aztec city of Teotihuacan and the Temples of Angkor, Machu Picchu didn’t impress me too much.

 Beautiful but… I’ve been to… here instead…